Learn how to create online games using Strix Cloud with our video tutorials!

 These are Riku's middle school friends.
 They're working together with Riku to create her online game.

 Emma is Riku's best friend that lives in America.

 Ever since her homestay at Riku's home last year, she has been calling and talking with Riku online every day.
 Emma fully supports Riku's decision to create an online game for them to meet again

 Pressing the play buttons will take you to Riku's playlists

 The Music Miracle

 Riku and Apollo begin using Strix Cloud and Unity to create their online game.
-To understand the synchronization process, Riku and Apollo implement the Strix Movement Synchronizer and the Strix Animation Synchronizer components that are provided by the Strix Unity SDK.
+To understand the synchronization process, Riku and Apollo implement the Strix Movement Synchronizer and the Strix Animation Synchronizer components that come with the Strix Unity SDK.

 Wondering, "How many people will I be able to connect to and play my online game with...?", Riku sends an email to the Strix Support team.
-While developing their online game, a new AI appears before Riku and Apollo!
+After sending the email and while developing their online game, a new AI appears before Riku and Apollo's eyes!

 How Many People Can Play at Once!?